 Diabetes is associated with poor circulation (blood flow).
 Inadequate blood flow increases the healing time for cuts and sores.
 Peripheral vascular disease refers to compromised blood flow in the arms and legs.
 Poor blood flow increases the risk that infections will not heal.
-This, in turn, increases the risk of ulcers and gangrene, which is tissue death that occurs in a localized area when there is an inadequate blood supply.
+This, in turn, increases the risk of ulcers and dry gangrene, which is tissue death that occurs in a localized area when there is an inadequate blood supply.

 The following images show common foot problems that anyone can get; however, those with diabetes are at increased risk for serious complications associated with these conditions, including infection and even amputation.

 Fungal infection of the feet is called athlete's foot.
 Cracked skin, itching, and redness are associated with the condition.
 Fungus enters cracks in the skin causing an infection that must be treated with antifungal medications.
-Oral medications or topical creams may be used to treat athlete's foot.
+Oral medications and/or topical creams may be used to treat athlete's foot.

 Thick, brittle, yellow-brown, or opaque nails are common with fungal nail infections.
 The infected area may crumble or seem to pull away from the rest of the nail.
 Fungus thrives in the warm, moist, dark environment created by wearing closed-toed shoes.
 Nail injury also increases the risk of fungal nail infection.
 These infections are difficult, but not impossible, to treat.
-Oral medications work best to treat fungal nail infections.
+Oral medications usually work best to treat fungal nail infections.
 Topical treatments are only effective for a few types of fungal nail infections.
 Sometimes, surgery is necessary to remove infected areas of the nail.